stubailo/ticketmaster-workshop/README.md

 # Ticketmaster workshop

-I recently flew down to LA and did a GraphQL workshop at Ticketmaster where everyone built a JavaScript GraphQL API together using [Launchpad](https://launchpad.graphql.com/), a tool that lets you experiment with GraphQL servers in your browser.
+I recently flew down to LA and did a GraphQL workshop at Ticketmaster where everyone built a JavaScript GraphQL API.
+Everyone followed along using [Launchpad](https://launchpad.graphql.com/), a tool that lets you experiment with GraphQL servers in your browser.
 Thankfully, the workshop was recorded, so you can try it too!
 The video references a Quip document I prepared, but all of that content is reproduced here in this README.

 I hope to re-record a version of this more optimized for internet consumption soon, but who knows how long it will be before I have time, so I thought I'd put this up first.
 Go ahead and watch it!